 Monday, June 1, 2009

-Hoisting a dingy with the engine in place can be a real chore near day's end - more so when the stock pulley arraignment is only 3:1 and the cleating arraignment is primitive.
-On my PDQ 32 it is also frequently necessary to coddle and wiggle the dingy into place and make little minor lift adjustments.
+Hoisting a dinghy with the engine in place can be a real chore near day's end - more so when the stock pulley arraignment is only 3:1 and the cleating arraignment is primitive.
+On my PDQ 32 it is also frequently necessary to coddle and wiggle the dinghy into place and make little minor lift adjustments.
 It's 9-foot length only just fits between the hulls.

-Better, add real engineered purchase with cam cleats so you can pull a bit at a time, leave the engine mounted (secured to the dingy, of course), and even have a child help.
-Do remember when lacing the 6:1 blocks that they require a peculiar 90 degree lacing pattern to keep the friction low - it is explained on the Harken web site.
+Better, add real engineered purchase with cam cleats so you can pull a bit at a time, leave the engine mounted (secured to the dinghy, of course), and even have a child help.
+Do remember when lacing the 6:1 blocks that they require a peculiar 90 degree lacing pattern to keep the friction low:

 The blocks are Harken Bullet Blocks (triple w/cam and becket and a plain triple) and the line is 1/4-inch.